-What is the purpose of an implementation plan?
+What is the purpose of a project implementation plan?

-Is an implementation plan necessary for every project?
+Is a project implementation plan necessary for every project?

 Yes.
 Without it, even the best-laid strategic plan might not succeed.
 An implementation plan provides your implementation team with all you need to have successful projects consistently.

-What are the basic principles of an implementation process?
+What are the basic principles of a project implementation process?